GHP 350 (Critical Perspectives in Global Health)

 The project or internship must last a minimum of 8 weeks and must be full-time.
 Students will be asked to report their plans for fulfilling the GHP summer requirement late in the spring semester.

-For summer 2021, GHP instituted a modified summer research requirement for the Class of 2022, due to the Covid-19 pandemic.
-The Class of 2022 can fulfill the summer research requirement in the following three ways:
+For summer 2021 and summer 2022, GHP instituted a modified summer research requirement due to the Covid-19 pandemic.
+The Class of 2022 and Class of 2023 can fulfill the summer research requirement in the following three ways:

 - An internship or research opportunity, of at least 4 weeks in duration, full-time or part-time, with a central focus on a global health issue.
 This would include qualifying health-focused CHW, IIP, and PICS internships, among others.
 The internship could be with a university department, nonprofit organization, hospital, for-profit business, or other organization, and can be remote.